GoogleCloudPlatform/ramble/lib/ramble/docs/tutorials/using_zips_and_matrices.rst

 ==============================

-In this tutorial, you will learn how to generate a more comprehensive set of experiments using zips and matrices for
-`WRF <https://www.mmm.ucar.edu/models/wrf>`_, a free and open-source application for atmospheric research and operational forecasting applications.
+In this tutorial, you will learn how to generate a more comprehensive set of experiments using zips and matrices.
+For this tutorial we will use `WRF <https://www.mmm.ucar.edu/models/wrf>`_, a free and open-source application for atmospheric research and operational forecasting applications.